trailofbits/algo/docs/troubleshooting.md

 $ sudo ifconfig wlan0 mtu 1438
 ```

-If you still have problems try to define the `max_mss` variable in config.cfg and redeploy your server
+You can also set the `max_mss` variable to a new value in config.cfg, and then redeploy your server rather than reconfigure the current one in-place.

 ### "Error 809" or IKE_AUTH requests that never make it to the server